silver-language/workspace-silver/journal/journal.md

 * If it has a definable endpoint/outcome open a task instead
 * If the aim is discovery/discussion/braindump open a journal entry
 * Journal files must be datestamped so they sort naturally
 * Journals should express a brief-ish burst of thought.
-A given journal entry shouldn't be open for much more than a week or so (if even that) before it should to be closed
+A given journal entry shouldn't be open for much more than a week or two before it should to be closed
 * Work it to a satisfactory (enough) resolution, then close it
 * Once a journal entry is closed it shouldn't get major edits, maybe just tidies for typos, egregious errors, and forwarding notes to other relevent documents.
 * Journal entries may or may not produce results